SkylineCommunications/SLC-UDAPI-DataAPI-Proxy/README.md

 # UDAPI-DataAPI-Forwarding

+🥁🥁 A PROXY to leverage Data API features from outside 🥁🥁

 Ever heard about [DataMiner Data API](https://docs.dataminer.services/user-guide/Advanced_Modules/Data_Sources/Data_API.html)?
 This is clever module allows the automatic generation of elements based on auto-generated connectors, all by simply pushing JSON formatted data towards this API.